 In addition, the response focuses mainly on the expansible cylinder and provides only a limited comparison with the rigid cylinder.
 The explanation does not fully consider the potential consequences of temperature decreases or discuss the impact on operational efficiency for welding and cutting processes.

-There is no link to the scenario in the answer so there is no evidence used in support.
-This demonstrates some understanding, but not high levels which can be used to support problem-solving and decision-making.
+There is no link to the scenario in the answer, so there is no evidence used in support.
+This demonstrates some understanding, but not high levels, which can be used to support problem-solving and decision-making.

 AO3 question 7 development activity – using PEEL to structure and extended written response